What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 We offer a holistic design process that integrates energy upgrades with spatial design, so you don’t miss key opportunities.

-Retrofitting brings a wide range of benefits—some obvious, some more subtle.
-When delivered to a high standard, it can transform how your home feels and performs.
+Retrofitting brings a wide range of benefits, some obvious and some more subtle.
+When delivered to a high standard, it can significantly improve how a home feels and performs.

 1. Lower Energy Bills and Carbon Emissions

-Improving insulation and airtightness reduces heat loss, meaning your home needs far less energy to stay warm.
-Combine that with a heat pump or solar power, and your home can become significantly cheaper to run and much more sustainable.
-A home retrofit can significantly reduce your carbon footprint.
+Improving insulation and airtightness reduces heat loss, which means a home requires less energy to stay warm.
+When combined with a heat pump or solar power, running costs can be reduced and reliance on fossil fuels lowered.
+A well-considered retrofit can also reduce a home’s carbon footprint.

 2. Comfort

-A retrofitted home stays warm in winter and cool in summer, with fewer draughts, more even temperatures, and reduced cold spots.
-Proper insulation and high-performance windows make a dramatic difference to thermal comfort.
+A retrofitted home is easier to keep warm in winter and cool in summer, with fewer draughts, more even temperatures, and reduced cold spots.
+Proper insulation and high-performance windows make a noticeable improvement to thermal comfort.

 3. Health

 Cold, damp homes are linked to respiratory illnesses, circulatory problems, and poor mental health.
-Retrofitting to maintain a stable indoor temperature (around 19–21°C) supports healthier living conditions—especially important for children, the elderly, and vulnerable residents.
+Retrofitting to help maintain a stable indoor temperature, typically around 19–21°C, supports healthier living conditions, particularly for children, older people, and vulnerable residents.

 4. Ventilation

-Modern ventilation systems, such as mechanical ventilation with heat recovery (MVHR), ensure good air quality year-round, reducing mould, pollutants, and allergens.
+Modern ventilation systems, such as mechanical ventilation with heat recovery (MVHR), help maintain good air quality throughout the year by reducing mould, pollutants, and allergens.

 5. Noise Reduction

-Improved glazing and insulation also reduce external noise—offering a quieter, more tranquil home environment.
-This is especially valuable in urban areas or near busy roads.
+Improved glazing and insulation also reduce external noise, contributing to a quieter home environment.
+This is particularly valuable in urban areas or near busy roads.

 6. Energy Independence